• Skip to primary navigation

 5. Low-Impact Exercise

-If you’re looking for a low-impact exercise option, kettlebell training is a great choice.
-Unlike running or jumping, kettlebell exercises don’t put a lot of stress on your joints, which can make them a safer option for people with joint pain or injuries.
+If you’re looking for a low-impact exercise option, kettlebells are a fantastic choice.
+Unlike running on pavement or box jumping, kettlebell flows and swings don’t put percussive stress on your knees and ankles, making them a much safer option for individuals recovering from joint pain or impact-related injuries.

 6. Increases Mental Focus